-The Resort to Love soundtrack includes numerous songs by the lead actress Christian Milian.
-This info article contains spoilers for the 2021 Netflix film.
-Check out more streaming guides in the Soundtracks of Cinema section.
+The Resort to Love soundtrack includes music by Khalid, Aluna and Christina Milian.
+This info article contains spoilers and song details for Steven K. Tsuchida’s 2021 Netflix movie.
+Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 In Resort to Love, Christina Milian stars as a wedding singer named Erica who reconnects with her ex-fiancee, Jason (Jay Pharoah), before his wedding in Mauritius.
 She’s forced to confront unresolved issues from the past, and subsequently develops a relationship with her ex’s war veteran brother, Caleb (Sinqua Walls).
 Supervised by Sarah Bromberg (Woke) and Stephanie Diaz-Matos (Little Voice), the Resort to Love soundtrack features a blend of island tracks and cover songs.
 Here’s how the collective music is used in Steven K. Tsuchida’s romantic comedy.